tomgxz/Kraken/REPORT.md

     def get_id(self) -> int: return self.site_id
   ```

   I then ran the following commands in an online SQL editor to create the database, and saved it as `db.sqlite` in the root directory, so that SQLAlchemy could use it.
+I also created `db.sqlite.bak`, so I could have an empty version of the database to use throughout development and testing.

 <!-- I ran the following commands -->